-Customers will move on to Stage 5 when the sale is complete.
-Although we won’t detail it here, Norman should brainstorm the kinds of information these customers will need, as well as how he’ll provide it as part of a cohesive onboarding process.
-Though he doesn’t need to worry about customers finding him at this stage or moving on to the next one, it’s still important to meet their needs so that they walk away feeling good about their purchase decisions!
+Customers move on to Stage 5 when the sale is complete.
+Molly should brainstorm the kinds of information these customers will need, as well as how she’ll provide it as part of a cohesive onboarding process.
+Though she doesn’t need to worry about customers finding her at this stage or moving on to the next one, it’s still important to meet their needs so that they walk away feeling good about their purchase decisions!

-After completing this brainstorming process, Norman creates an overall list of all the different content pieces he’ll need to create and deploy, including:
+After completing this brainstorming process, Molly creates an overall list of all the different content pieces she’ll need to create and deploy, including:

 - Landing pages with lead generation forms for customers requesting online demonstrations

 - Pop-ups on site relevant to pages the lead is on (e.g. if they’re on a services page, you could add a ‘Need help with [that service]?’ link)